jnoriega232/configure-ad/README.md

           - Root domain name: mydomain.com (for the purpose of this demonstration we will use something simple: mydomain.com)
  - Select Next
           - Create password
- - Select Next for any of the remaining dependencies and finish installing.
+ - Select Next for any of the remaining dependencies and finish installing

 <p align="center">